 |Solution||Identified SLA deviations across different inbound delivery stages and inventory levels at various facilities|

 The Global Pharmaceutical Industry – An Overview

+Before taking a deep dive into our case study, let’s first understand the role of pharma supply chain analytics for the healthcare industry.
 Pharmaceutical companies face intense competition from both domestic and global players and are under tremendous pressure to revamp their supply chains and operations efficiency.
-Outdated IT systems and infrastructure cause lack of visibility into inventory and distribution processes.
+Outdated IT systems and infrastructure cause a lack of visibility into inventory and distribution processes.
 Also, due to a fragmented sourcing process, the overhead costs for inventory are higher than expected.
-The expired patent protection on products has led to excessive inventory, and the industry is looking for every possible opportunity to improve the efficiency of their supply chain system.
+The expired patent protection on products has led to excessive inventory, and the industry is looking for every possible opportunity to improve the efficiency of its supply chain system.

 The Business Challenge

 An established healthcare provider in the US, owning a chain of hospitals spread across 15 states, had a fragmented supply chain with hospitals operating independently from each other.
 Due to outdated IT systems and infrastructure, there was a lack of visibility into the inventory and distribution process.
 The client approached Quantzig to perform a supply chain analytics assessment for cost optimization, efficient inventory and distribution management, and better supply chain visibility.

 Our client wanted to leverage Quantzig’s pharma supply chain analytics to optimize their chain of hospitals for a superior ROI.

 By diving deep into various supplier profiles, order history, invoices, inbound logistic data, inventory data, and operations data, the analysts extracted data for the supply chain analytics study.
 With the collated data, the team identified SLA deviations across different inbound delivery stages and inventory levels at various facilities.
 The analytics team calculated the costs incurred across departments and medical supplies.